Ranking Plausible Patches by Historic Feature Frequencies: Experimental Evaluation

+\paragraph{Patch Variety} \Cref{tab:patch_stats_relaxed} shows how many historical patches we found in the same 81 open-source projects described in \Cref{sec:training-data} if we consider all patches that modify up to 19 lines of code ---increasing the bound of 5 lines of code used in the rest of the paper's experiments.
+We still did not include \emph{all} available commits for two reasons: first, in order to keep the manual effort feasible; second, because large-scale empirical studies of program repair suggest that it is exceedingly uncommon that an APR system can generate longer patches~\cite{8330203,8941305, jrepairanalysis}.
+Even with a limit of 20 modified lines, \Cref{tab:patch_stats_relaxed} clearly shows that the new selection includes substantially more commits (2.3 times more); out of the \numprint{517416} available commits, \numprint{8202} (1.2 times more than in the rest of the paper) were confirmed as genuine fixes targeting an overflow, null pointer, or logical bug.

+The \numprint{8202} patches were classified following the same procedure of \Cref{sec:training}.
+Despite including a substantially larger number of patches, the obtained distribution of the kinds of patches was very similar to the one induced by the smaller selection used in the rest of the experiments.
+In particular, the ten most frequently occurring patch kinds among the \numprint{8202} patches are the same as those in \Cref{tab:category}; and the frequencies of logical, null pointer, and overflow errors for each kind are very similar (precisely, the difference in the most frequent bug category frequency is within 2.2\%).
+These results indicate that considering much larger patches does not introduce significant changes in the variety and frequency of path kinds; correspondingly, the behavior of \tool would also remain similar.
+Notice that our a priori restriction to only three broad categories of bugs (logical, null pointer, overflow) helps robustness even with a much larger selection of patches.

-In order to assess \tool's robustness, we investigated to what extent its ranking ouput changes as we \emph{train} it with increasingly smaller training data.
-We retrained \tool with three different random \emph{samples} of the complete training data (described in~\Cref{sec:training}, which we used in the rest of the paper's experiments): a sample size of 500, 2000, and 4000 out of all 6583 bug commits.
+\paragraph{Training Data} In order to assess to what extent \tool's ranking output changes as we \emph{train} it with increasingly smaller training data, we retrained \tool with three different random \emph{samples} of the complete training data (described in~\Cref{sec:training}, which we used in the rest of the paper's experiments): a sample size of 4000 (60\%), 2000 (30\%), and 500 (8\%, or an order of magnitude less than the original dataset) out of all 6583 bug commits.
 Precisely, we performed \emph{stratified sampling}~\cite{ARNAB2017213} using bug kinds (logical, overflow, null pointer) as strata to ensure that bugs of all kinds are adequately represented in the sample.
 This resulted in the following selection of commits for each sample size:\footnote{ We repeated 3 times the sampling for each size; we report averages of all measures. }